magneticio/vamp.io/content/documentation/configure/v0.9.5/configuration-reference.md

     identifier: "configuration-reference-v095"
     parent: "Configuration"
     weight: 30
-aliases:
-    - /documentation/configure/configuration-reference
-    - /documentation/installation/configuration-reference
 ---

 This page describes the structure and parameters in the default Vamp configuration files (reference.conf).
 For details on how to customise your Vamp configuration, see [how to configure Vamp](/documentation/configure/v0.9.5/configure-vamp/).

 **Vamp:**